FTarfasse/quick-perf-wiki/QuickPerf.md

 In addition, reduce heap allocation could alleviate the Garbage Collector activity and so reduce the CPU usage, and so its cost.
 <br>

 Fetching more data that you need from a SQL database can induce memory pressure on database and JVM sides.
 For examples, look at [these explanations](https://github.com/quick-perf/doc/wiki/Why-limit-the-number-of-selected-columns-%3F) regarding the column selection of a SQL table.
-So you may need more memory and CPU...
+So you may need more memory and more CPU to process this memory...

 ### Environmental cost of ignoring performance
 <br>